Why get TABC Certified?

 - The person selling/serving is not the owner or an officer of the company;

 - The person selling/serving holds a current seller-server training certificate from a TABC approved school;

 - All employees engaged in the sale, service, or delivery of alcoholic beverages, as well as their immediate managers, are certified within 30 days of their hire date;

 - The employer has written policies for responsible alcohol service and consumption and ensures that each employee has read and understands these policies;

 - The employer does not directly or indirectly encourage the employee to violate the law.

 Meeting the above criteria is commonly referred to as “Safe Harbor.”
 If an illegal sale is made, the seller-server might be arrested, but the company’s permit or license to sell alcohol may be protected.
 If any elements are missing, the company is not protected.

 Safe Harbor is essentially the TABC’s way of letting establishments protect themselves from employees who break the law.
 Anyone involved can still be arrested.
 They can still be fined.
 They can still be sued in civil court by anyone who is injured or suffers property damage, but the establishment’s license or permit to sell alcohol may be protected.

-TABC On The Fly is one of the top providers of online TABC certification in the state of Texas.
-We are also licensed to teach the TABC certification class on-site.
+TABC On The Fly is a top provider of online TABC certification in the state of Texas.
+We are also approved to teach the TABC certification class on-site.
 To schedule an on-site TABC certification class for your staff, contact us today!Back to Blog